Eight criteria for evaluating startup social innovators and rising entrepreneurs.

 Purpose & Passion – Most entrepreneurs have discovered a problem or gap they just can’t ignore.
-And each Fellowship applicant has some sense of purpose – with a conviction and passion for the issue or community in question.
-Show us you care deeply about this issue or community, and help us understand why.
-Be clear and compelling.
+And each has some sense of purpose – with a conviction and passion for the issue or community in question.
+So it’s important to show others you care deeply about this issue or community and help them understand why.

 Resilience – Social entrepreneurship is tough and you will inevitably face obstacles along the way.
 So exhibiting ‘distance traveled’ – the proven ability to overcome hardship and better anticipate future challenges – is an advantage.
-Demonstrate how you’ve bounced back and can foresee and respond to challenges.
+In conversations or applications, demonstrate how you’ve bounced back and can foresee and respond to challenges.

 Leadership – You’re about to become the CEO of something important.
 In short order, you will need to prove you can lead your organization toward its goals.
-Showcase your unique skills and experiences that will help you succeed.
-And fill us in on how you’re constantly learning, reinventing, and exploring new ways to be a more effective leader.
+Work to showcase your unique skills and experiences that will help you succeed.
+It’s important to be constantly learning, reinventing, and exploring new ways to be a more effective leader.

 Ability to Attract Resources – Successful social entrepreneurs attract money, people, and other resources to their cause.
 They are ‘resource magnets,’ if you will.
-Some Fellows can skillfully lead thousands at a rally, while others are more unassuming but still able to inspire others to care and take action.
-Show your style.
+Some can skillfully lead thousands at a rally, while others are more unassuming but still able to inspire others to care and take action.
+No matter your approach, show your style.

 PITCHING YOUR IDEA

 Innovation – Innovative ideas bring about dramatic, not just incremental, change.
 They challenge previous assumptions made by others in the field, build upon or make improvements to an existing model, or create solutions that have never been tried before.
-Explain how your approach is different from methods used in the past.
+When discussing your venture, always explain how your approach is different from the methods used in the past.

-Importance – To be interested in a solution, we (and any audience) must first understand why the project is imperative.
-Articulate the problem you are aiming to solve, introduce the community it affects, and tell us why it matters on a global, regional, or local scale.
+Importance – To be interested in a solution, any audience must first understand why the project is imperative.
+Articulate the problem you are aiming to solve, introduce the community it affects, and tell why it matters on a global, regional, or local scale.

 A Good Business Model – Even great ideas fall flat without a plan.
 At the earliest stage, you won’t have solved everything.
-But a start-up plan – budget, timeline, staffing – should still be well thought out.
-Be clear and concise in the details of how your organization will run.
+But a startup plan – budget, timeline, staffing – should still be well thought out.
+In any conversation, be clear and concise in the details of how your organization will run.
 And show how you’ve considered questions thoughtfully and realistically.

 ALIGN YOUR PASSION, SKILLS & EXPERTISE